AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### TESTS_MODULE_PATH

-The path to where the MFTF modules mirror Magento modules.
+The path to where the Functional Testing Framework modules mirror Adobe Commerce or Magento Open Source modules.

 Example: